 Whether you register the company in the UK or Ireland you will benefit from double taxation treaties designed to help you avoid double taxation where the same income is taxed in two countries.
 Both Ireland and England have well established agreements with a number of countries across the globe.
 Double taxation treaties include corporation tax, capital gains tax and income tax.

-When registering a limited company in the UK or Ireland, you protect the interests of shareholders and directors.
+When forming a limited company in the UK or Ireland, you protect the interests of shareholders and directors.
 In both countries, forming a limited company means that the company is seen as a separate entity; shareholders and directors are not liable for the company's debts or obligations unless their personal conduct when running the company is called into question.

 Forming a limited company in both the UK and Ireland means higher levels of credibility.
 You are more likely to be able to attract investment as a limited company, either through shareholders or business investment schemes.